RudolfVonKrugstein/jshaskell-blog/6_BreakoutImproved/BreakoutImproved.md

 I had a lot of help over the [haskell beginners mailing list][haskellbeginners].
 I will try to add links to the specific topics whenever I am writing something I had help with.

 As a final note before I start: Being a haskell beginner, I might not do everything here the best way.
 I encourage you to comment if you think something could be done better!
-I of course also encourage you to comment if you have any questions.
+Of course, I also encourage you to comment if you have any questions.

 # About Netwire

-[Netwire][netwire] is a arrowized functional reactive programming (AFRP) library for haskell and the version 4 of the library is recently be released on [hackage][netwire].
-Since it uses Arrows, some we the things we did with Coroutines can be done the same way with netwires, but it has tons of new features.
+[Netwire][netwire] is a arrowized functional reactive programming (AFRP) library for haskell and the version 4 of the library has recently been released on [hackage][netwire].
+Since it uses Arrows, some of the things we did with Coroutines can be done the same way with netwires, but it has tons of other features.
 [Here][netwireTutorial] is a short introduction to netwire, but I will try to explain all the features when I use them.

 Also I will explain some of [netwires][netwire] usage here, this is by no means a complete tutorial to [netwire][netwire].
-One obvious reason for this is, that I myself do not (yet?) understand all the features and Ideas of netwire (remember, I am still a haskell beginner doing this for my own education) but maybe some of this will be useful for someone wanting to start with netwire.
+One obvious reason for this is, that I myself do not (yet?) understand all the features and Ideas of netwire (remember, I am still a haskell beginner doing this for my own education).
+Maybe some of this will be useful for someone wanting to start with [netwire][netwire].

 To install netwire, just type